-Subsections applicable to this service fully attained.
+Subsections applicable to this service are fully attained.

-A Māori Health Plan is in place for the organisation and a Pacific Health Plan has been developed and implemented.
+A Māori health plan is in place for the organisation and a Pacific health plan has been developed and implemented.
 Te Tiriti o Waitangi is incorporated across policies and procedures and delivery of care.
 The service is committed to supporting the Māori health strategies by actively recruiting and retaining suitable qualified Māori staff.
-Management are committed to working collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori.
+The management are committed to working collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori.

-Details relating to the Health and Disability Commissioner's (HDC) Code of Health and Disability Services Consumers Rights (the Code) is included in the information packs given to new or potential residents and family.
+Details relating to the Health and Disability Commissioner's (HDC) Code of Health and Disability Services Consumers Rights (the Code) is included in the information packs given to new or potential residents and family/whānau.